AlexandraBaier/alexandrabaier.github.io/_posts/2025-02-03-book_review_tidy_first.markdown

 Additionally, having tidyings enter the trunk fast and regularly ensures that your tidyings don't mess with other team members.
 There is of course an issue with this approach.
-If your fixed cost for reviewing and approving PRs is big, a lot of small PRs will result in disproportionate costs relative to their value.
+If your fixed cost for reviewing and approving PRs is high, a lot of small PRs will result in disproportionate costs relative to their value.
 So the size of tidying PRs is a variable that has to be optimized by each development team.
 For example, I write my own code and also review it.